OpGamer3000/Demurr-OS/README.md

 A subsystem (ig) which is made with Java

 ## What is this?
-this is a subsystem made with java. stil in beta version!
+this is a subsystem made with java.

 ## Why making this?
 I once got hyped bout making real OS'es but got rekt.
 So i decided to make a subsystem using java (why java? cuz yes)